Last updated: 2020-01-10 12:25:10PDF

-- Maximum capacity of a single file system: 160 TB (2 PB for a single high-performance file system).
+- Maximum capacity of a single standard file system: 160 TB (2 PB for a single high-performance file system).

-- Each user can have a maximum of 10 file systems in a region.
+- You can have up to 10 file systems (standard/high-performance) in a region.

-- When NFS v3.0 protocol is used, if UID or GID of the file does not exist in the local account, UID and GID directly appear; if not, relevant user and group names appear based on the mapping relations of the local UID and GID.
+- When NFS v3.0 protocol is used, if UID or GID of the file does not exist in the local account, UID and GID will be displayed directly; otherwise, relevant user and group names will be displayed based on the mapping relationship of the local UID and GID.

-- When NFS v4.0 protocol is used, if the Linux version is later than 3.0, the UID and GID rules are the same as NFS v3.0 protocol; if not, all files' UID and GID will show up as "nobody".
+- When NFS v4.0 protocol is used, if the Linux version is above 3.0, the UID and GID rules are the same as those of the NFS v3.0 protocol; otherwise, the UID and GID of all files will be displayed as

-- Note: When you mount a file system to a Linux version earlier than 3.0 using NFS v4.0 protocol, it is recommended not to perform "change owner" or "change group" to the file or directory.
-Otherwise, its UID and GID will become "nobody".
+When you mount a file system to a Linux version below 3.0 by using the NFS v4.0 protocol, you are recommended not to perform "change owner" or "change group" on the file or directory; otherwise, its UID and GID will become

 Supported CIFS/SMB protocol

-- Supported protocol versions: CIFS/SMB 1.0 and later are supported.
-But it is not recommended to mount file systems using SMB 1.0, because SMB 1.0 is not as good as SMB 2.0 and later versions in terms of performance and features.
-Another reason is that Windows has stopped technical support service for Windows versions supporting SMB 1.0 or earlier versions have run out of Microsoft support lifecycle.
+- Supported protocol versions: CIFS/SMB 1.0 and above are supported.
+However, it is not recommended to mount file systems by using SMB 1.0, as it is inferior to SMB 2.0 and higher versions in terms of performance and features.
+Another reason is that Windows has stopped technical support service for Windows versions supporting SMB 1.0 or below.

-- Users cannot use NFS and SMB to access the same file system or directly access SMB file system via WAN.
+- You cannot use NFS and SMB to access the same file system at the same time or directly access an SMB file system via WAN.

-- Read and write ACL is provided only at the file system level.
+- Read/write ACL is provided only at the file system level.
 No ACL is provided at the file/directory level.

-- IOCTL/FSCTL operations such as file sparsing, file compression, ENI status query, and point reparsing are not supported.
+- IOCTL/FSCTL operations such as sparse files setting, file compression, ENI status query, and reparse point setting are not supported.

 - Alternate Data Streams is not supported.

-- Some protocol features in SMB 3.0 or later (such as SMB Direct, SMB Multichannel, SMB Directory Leasing, and Persistent File Handle) are not supported.
+- Some protocol features in SMB 3.0 or above are not supported, such as SMB Direct, SMB Multichannel, SMB Directory Leasing, and Persistent File Handle.